dotnet/csharplang/proposals/ref-readonly-parameters.md

 [unresolved]: #unresolved-questions

 - Allow default values for `ref readonly` parameters?
 They are allowed for `in` parameters, but `ref readonly` parameters shouldn't be used for rvalues (that's normally a warning).
+- Emit function pointers `ref readonly` parameters differently from `in` parameters to avoid freely casting between them?
+Use `modreq`,`modopt`?
 - Emit errors for rvalues passed into `in`/`ref readonly` parameters of methods that could capture them?
 See https://github.com/dotnet/roslyn/pull/67955#discussion_r1178138561.

 ## Design meetings